swcarpentry/website/_posts/2017/10/2017-10-27-kelli-fave.md

 #### My favorite tool is ...
 IPython

-IPython is a Python interpreter with added features that make it an invaluable tool for interactive coding and data exploration.
+[IPython](https://ipython.org/) is a Python interpreter with added features that make it an invaluable tool for interactive coding and data exploration.
+IPython is most commonly taught via the [Jupyter notebook](http://jupyter.org/), an interactive web-based tool for evaluating code, but IPython can be used on its own directly in the terminal as a replacement for the standard Python interpreter.

 #### Why I like it